Barbara-Nartey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permissions to the owner of the file hello
+a script that executes permissions